suppd/3D-Rendering-Engine-OpenGL-With-Collisions/README.md

 AABB Drifts: 0° no drifts

-####Memory:
+#### Memory:

-In all of the tests the memory consumption was the same for both AABB & OBB
+In all of the tests the memory consumption was the same for all x amount iterations

 Total AABB Memory: 2400 bytes